ThomasStrong/Portfolio/README.md

 ## Overview

-This site houses the portfolio of Thomas Strong and a little about his experience.

-This site has been deployed to the Google Cloud Platform via Firebase.
+This site houses the portfolio of Thomas Strong and a little about his experience and has been deployed to the Google Cloud Platform via Firebase.

 <br></br>

 ## Technologies